Hathor875/WPRGportal/README.md

 - Alpine Linux

 ### Acknowledgements:
-Special thanks to [College/University Name] for providing the opportunity to work on this project as part of the programming workshops curriculum.
+Special thanks to [PJATK] for providing the opportunity to work on this project as part of the programming workshops curriculum.